 You may want to consider your values a little more carefully.
 Chris Akins, Registered Psychotherapist, suggests two of the following tests:

 “First, sit down with your list of values, then go through each value and write down the criteria for that value.
 Odds are, if you cannot write down several criteria for any particular value, you have not really defined what that value means to you.
 And if you have not defined the value, you probably have not internalized it.
 And a value that is not internalized is not really a value that you own for yourself.

 Second, after you have really defined your values, reflect on how well you actually keep them.
 If you say you value family, but your efforts are mostly focused towards work, there may be cause to reconsider how strongly you hold the family value.
 In other words, the more strongly your behavior reflects the values you want to hold, the more strongly you actually hold those values.”

-As I sat relaxing on a lounge chair calmly floating at sea I looked into the absolute beauty of the sunset and began to reflect on the journey that I’ve taken over the last few years.
-I took Chris Akins’ advice and made a list of my values, the things that were important to me in my life and began to connect the dots to ensure that everything was aligned.
-It’s so important to stop and take a good look at yourself.
-Take time to visit your values along the way because when your values match your actions the quality of your life is sure to be more rewarding and fulfilling.
+As I sat relaxing on a lounge chair, calmly floating at sea, I looked into the beauty of the sunset and began to reflect on the journey I've taken over the last few years.
+I took Chris Akins' advice and made a list of my values, the things that were important to me in my life and began to connect the dots to ensure that everything was aligned.
+It's so important to stop and take a good look at yourself.
+Please take a moment to visit your values because when they align with your actions, the quality of your life will be more rewarding and fulfilling.

 If your values align with your life, you will become more self-aware and deliberate about meeting your goals.
 Consider an emotional intelligence assessment and/or read my book, The Power of Emotion, to make the most of life.